Strongly lensed candidates from the HSC transient survey: Results and discussion

-The recovery of the known lensed quasar, HSCJ095921+020638, and the discovery of the other final candidates can represent the completeness of our lensed quasar search, since we estimate that the number of quad(s) lying in the Ultra-Deep layer of the COSMOS field within the HSC transient survey (\textit{i} $\sim$26.0 mag) is about $1\pm1$, based on the lensing rates in OM10 and the correction in \citet{Spinello_gaia_kids}.
-We further find that the strictest criterion for HSCJ095921+020638 to qualify the time-variability-based selection is $(p_\text{thrs}\%, N_\text{thrs})=(50\%, 6)$.
-With $(p_\text{thrs}\%, N_\text{thrs})=(50\%, 6)$, the time-variability-based selection would identify 32,127 out of the 101,353 HSC variables as lensed quasar candidates, and 936 out of these 32,127 objects would further be identified as lensed quasar candidates by \textsc{Chitah}.
-In the end, under the same visual inspection, only four objects in Table~\ref{tab:candidate} will remain as final candidates (HSCJ095921+020638, HSCJ095943+022046, HSCJ095744+023835, and HSCJ100050+031825), if we apply $(p_\text{thrs}\%, N_\text{thrs})=(50\%, 6)$ in the time-variability-based selection.
-We note that COSMOS field is small and HSCJ095921+020638 is faint, so the loose constraints applied in this work to recover HSCJ095921+020638 might not be mandatory for a more general lensed quasar search in a larger field, as C19 demonstrates that we could find bright lensed quasars with wide separation at true-positive rate of 90.1\% and false-positive rate of 2.3\% with $(p_\text{thrs}\%, N_\text{thrs})=(95\%, 9)$.
+The recovery of the known lensed quasar, HSCJ095921+020638, and the discovery of the other final candidates can represent the completeness of our lensed quasar search, since we estimate that the number of quad(s) lying in the UltraDeep layer of the COSMOS field within the HSC transient survey (\textit{i} $\sim$26.0 mag) is about $1\pm1$ based on the lensing rates in OM10 and the correction in \citet{Spinello_gaia_kids}.
+We further found that the strictest criterion for HSCJ095921+020638 to qualify the variability-based selection is $(p_\text{thrs}\%, N_\text{thrs})=(50\%, 6)$.
+With this last criterion, the variability-based selection would identify 32,127 out of the 101,353 HSC variables as lensed quasar candidates, and 936 out of these 32,127 objects would further be identified as lensed quasar candidates by \textsc{Chitah}.
+In the end, under the same visual inspection, only four objects in Table~\ref{tab:candidate} remain as final candidates: HSCJ095921+020638, HSCJ095943+022046, HSCJ095744+023835, and HSCJ100050+031825.
+We note that the COSMOS field is small and HSCJ095921+020638 is faint, so the loose constraints applied in this work to recover HSCJ095921+020638 might not be mandatory for a more general lensed quasar search in a larger field.
+In fact, C20 has demonstrated that we could find bright lensed quasars with a wide separation at true-positive rate of 90.1\% and false-positive rate of 2.3\% with $(p_\text{thrs}\%, N_\text{thrs})=(95\%, 9)$.
 In future applications of this method to larger cadenced image surveys, the selection criteria are adjustable to balance between purity and completeness.